svaditya/svaditya.github.io/_posts/2017-03-26-churn-prediction-for-preemptive-marketing.md

 Hello All, In this post I will demonstrate a very practical approach to developing a churn prediction model with the data available in the organizations.
-The approach can be easily replicated if you are using
+The approach can be easily replicated if you are using SQL Server 2016 with R Services.

 Overview
 --------
 Customer churn is typically defined as the attrition of the customer base to competition.
 Any organization willing to expand its customer base needs to have its churn rate lower than the acquisition rate.
 It has been proven numerous times through various [research studies](https://hbr.org/2014/10/the-value-of-keeping-the-right-customers) that acquiring news customers is about 5 to 25 times more expensive than retaining the existing ones.
 Therefore it makes very much sense to build strategies and execute them with precision to contain the churn rate.

 But there is a step zero to this process and in my opinion it is the single most important step.
-For the strategy to produce intended results by targeting the right audience, organizations need to identify those sent of customers who are most likely to churn in the short to mid term.
-Once the segment is identified, the characteristics can be studied to design suitable startegies.
+For the strategy to produce intended results we need to target the right audience.
+Organizations need to identify those set of customers who are most likely to churn in the short to mid term.
+Once the segment is identified, the characteristics can be studied to design suitable strategies.
 These set of potential churner can be identified with a fair amount of confidence level using the intelligence hidden in the data.
 Imagine the competitive advantage organizations can achieve by preemptively targeting these customers and change its own destiny!

 In this post I will walk through one such methodology which can be easily replicated with what ever data is available.
-The more information we have about the customers the better we are in accomplishing this task.
+Remember, the more information we have about the customers the better we are at accomplishing this task.

 Objective
 ---------